FreeFem/FreeFem-doc/docs/documentation/Parallelization.md

 HYPRE implement three Krylov subspace solvers: GMRES, PCG and BiCGStab.

-!!!question "Laplacian 3D solved with HYPRE"
+!!!example "Laplacian 3D solved with HYPRE"
 	Let us consider again the 3D Laplacian example inside FreeFem++ package where after discretization we want to solve the linear equation with Hypre.
 The following example is a Laplacian 3D using Hypre as linear solver.
 This is the same example as Hips one, so we just show here the lines where we set some Hypre parameters.

 	We first load the Hypre solver at line 2.
 From line 6 to 18 we specifies the parameters to set to Hypre solver and in line 22 we set parameters to Hypre solver.